Houston Work Injury Lawyers

 Why Choose Williams Hart?

-Williams Hart has been handling work injury cases in Houston and across Texas for over 25 years.
-We have won millions of dollars for our clients, including large verdicts and settlements against some of the largest corporations in the world.
+Williams Hart has been handling work injury cases in Houston and across Texas for more than two decades.
+We have won millions of dollars for our clients, including heavy verdicts and settlements against some of the largest corporations in the world.
 While we have the ability to take on these massive companies, we provide each client the personal attention that they deserve.

 Work Injury Cases We Handle